La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - jei:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is the truth value of (the bridi) under epistemology x2
       - definition: This abstractor forms a truth-value abstraction.
 It expresses the degree of truth of the bridi under a specific epistemological framework.
 The resulting value is a number between 0 (false) and 1 (true), enabling representations of fuzzy logic.
       - examples:
         - 1: